Top Tips for Choosing a High Quality Omega-3 Oil | Natural Factors USA Skip to content

 Fisherman on boat

-Quality means much more than the type of ingredients found in a product.
+Quality means much more than the types of ingredients found in a product.
 It also includes whether those ingredients are harvested sustainably with a low environmental impact.
 Without proper care, fish harvesting can have a negative effect on the livelihood of other creatures and mammals that depend on healthy fish stocks to survive.

 By choosing a sustainably harvested fish oil, you’re helping to ensure that an ample supply of quality ingredients will also be available for future generations.